cloudblog004/fantasticfoodies/content/en/posts/1102-easiest-way-to-make-favorite-hashbrown-cassorole.md

 ##### Instructions to make Hashbrown Cassorole:

 1. preheat oven to 375°F
-1. mix sour cream, hashbrowns, cream of chicken, and salt &amp; pepper in a large bowl
+1. mix sour cream, hashbrowns, cream of chicken, and salt & pepper in a large bowl
 1. then put the mix into a 13 by 9 pan
 1. put it in the oven for 45 min.
 1. for the last 5 min, put the corn flakes on top where its just lightly covered and put the melted butter on top of the corn flakes